ghoshsujoy19/Snake-Game/README.md

 ## Getting Started

-   Just download the .zip file ,extract it in an folder/home directory.
+   Just download the .zip file ,extract it in a folder/home directory.

 ### Prerequisites

    All you need is a web browser which supports HTML canvas.
-   [Click](https://www.w3schools.com/html/html5_canvas.asp/) to know more about browser supporting Canvas.
+   [Click](https://www.w3schools.com/html/html5_canvas.asp/) to know more about browsers supporting Canvas.

 ### Running the file